What Are the Symptoms of Low Testosterone (Deficiency)?

 Causes of Testosterone Deficiency

 Hypogonadism is caused when the testicles fail to produce normal levels of testosterone.
-In one type of hypogonadism, testosterone levels are low, while LH and FSH are elevated.
-In another, there is not enough secretion of LH and FSH needed to tell the testicles to produce needed testosterone.
+Testosterone levels are low in one type of hypogonadism, while LH and FSH are elevated.
+In another, there is not enough secretion of LH and FSH needed to tell the testicles to produce the required testosterone.

-Some commonly used medications such as Megace (an appetite stimulant), Nizoral (an anti-fungal agent), Prednisone (an anti-inflammatory corticosteroid) and Tagamet (an antacid) can also lower testosterone production.
-Illness and aging can cause a decrease in testosterone and/ or an increase in sex hormone binding globulin (SHBG).
-Furthermore, high prolactin hormone levels may suggest a pituitary tumor that may be causing a decrease in testosterone production.
+Some commonly used medications such as Megace (an appetite stimulant), Nizoral (an anti-fungal agent), Prednisone (an anti-inflammatory corticosteroid), and Tagamet (an antacid) can also lower testosterone production.
+Illness and aging can cause a decrease in testosterone and an increase in sex hormone-binding globulin (SHBG).
+Furthermore, high prolactin hormone levels may suggest a pituitary tumor causing a decline in testosterone production.

-It is important that your doctor measure hormones in the HPGA cascade to diagnose what kind of hypogonadism you have.
-The most common kind of hypogonadism presents low testosterone with normal or elevated FSH and LH levels, which indicates that your testicles are not responding to the signals of both LH and FSH.
+It is essential that your doctor measure hormones in the HPGA cascade to diagnose what kind of hypogonadism you have.
+The most common type of hypogonadism presents low testosterone with normal or elevated FSH and LH levels, which indicates that your testicles are not responding to the signals of both LH and FSH.
 This is what is called primary hypogonadism.

 There are several reasons that testosterone levels may be low:

-- Too much free testosterone is being bound by SHBG.
-This would be especially apparent if a male’s total testosterone level is in the high reference range but his free testosterone (unbound) level is low.
+- SHBG is binding too much free testosterone.
+This would be especially apparent if a male’s total testosterone level is in the high reference range, but his free testosterone (unbound) level is low.
 As previously mentioned, aging and illness increase SHBG.

-- The hypothalamus is not functioning properly.
-LH levels of less than 2 ng/mL suggest a lesion in this part of the HPGA.
+- The hypothalamus is not functioning correctly.
+LH levels of less than two ng/mL suggest a lesion in this part of the HPGA.

-- The testicles have lost their ability to produce testosterone, despite adequate amounts of LH.
-In this case, the level of LH would be high (greater than 10 ng/mL) despite a low testosterone level.
+- The testicles have lost their ability to produce testosterone, despite adequate LH.
+In this case, the level of LH would be high (greater than ten ng/mL) despite a low testosterone level.

 - Dehydroepiandrosterone (DHEA) level is abnormally low.
-DHEA is a hormone produced by the adrenal glands that has a lot of the same benefits as testosterone.
+DHEA is a hormone produced by the adrenal glands that have many of the same benefits as testosterone.
 It also is a precursor to testosterone in women.